daniel-enqz/ruby-corners-100/DOCKER_IN_RAILS /PRODUCTION/MAIN_CONFIG.md

 ```
 3. Push app to Docker Hub: `docker build -f Dockerfile.prod -t danielenqz/myapp_web:prod .`

-“In fact, there are lots of options when it comes to sharing your images, depending on your
+In fact, there are lots of options when it comes to sharing your images, depending on your requirements.
-requirements.
 Docker Hub is only one of several hosted registries available.
 Other options include:

-Amazon Elastic Container Registry[105]Google Cloud Container Registry[106]Microsoft Azure Container Registry[107]Quay[108]”
+- Amazon Elastic Container Registry
+- Google Cloud Container Registry
+- Microsoft Azure Container Registry
+- Quay